 But that happened only a few times, and never when we wished it would.
 Most of the time it was just hours of endless flat lands.
 To this day, that trip is the standard by which I measure boredom.

-I remember several things from that trip, but not their chronological order.
+I remember several things from our stay, but not their chronological order.
 Here are a few of them.

 Whenever the cistern ran low, the adults sent us kids down toward the river, where there was a hand pump, to get water.
 We took a couple cream cans in a coaster wagon, and a couple buckets we'd carry by hand, and my brother would pump until the water came, then we'd fill the containers and lug them home.